-The offices of our Helomics subsidiary are located in Pittsburgh, Pennsylvania.
-Upon expiration of previous leases for office space and laboratory operations, the Company entered two new leases on January 4, 2023 for 20,835 square feet, of which approximately 4,418 square feet are used for office space and 16,417 square feet is used for laboratory operations.
+The Company's corporate offices and other offices are located in Pittsburgh, Pennsylvania.
+Upon expiration of previous leases for office space and laboratory operations, the Company entered two new leases for office space and laboratory operations on January 4, 2023.
 The leases each have an approximate five-year term ending February 28, 2028 and the Company recorded corresponding ROU assets and liabilities of \$2,922,365.